Anedumgottil/personal-site-hugo/content/posts/spacs-what-are-they.md

 Companies merging through a SPAC do not have to go through the full SEC Due Diligence that it would have if it went with the IPO route.

 Hydrogen Truck maker [Nikola is under investigation by the SEC](https://www.thestreet.com/investing/nikola-shares-slump-amid-sec-probe-into-short-seller-claims) for claims of fraud.

 Personally, I'm exited to see how a lot of companies go public through a SPAC turn out.
+If you're interested, there's a more detailed write up [here](https://www.reddit.com/r/SPACs/wiki/index).